 When Is The Hangeul Day?

-Hangeul Day is celebrated on October 9th in South Korea.
-In North Korea, the equivalent celebration, known as Chosŏn'gŭl Day, takes place on January 15th.
+In South Korea, Hangeul Day is celebrated annually on October 9th, marking the proclamation of the alphabet.
+In North Korea, a similar observance known as Chosŏn'gŭl Day takes place on January 15th, tied to a different historical timeline.

 Is Hangeul Day A National Holiday In Korea?